Click red button (above) to see the story of Gene's 8 weeks of carving 60 "Twelve Days of Christmas" Springerle Boards?

-In the church “Christmas” refers to a 12-day period that starts with Christmas day.
+In the church “Christmas” refers to a twelve day period that starts with Christmas Day.

 This is the story of the origin of the lyrics of